 Once, when Caitlin was just 5, she came back from school asking why her tummy was so big (it wasn’t).
-Apparently she had been teased for clearing her plate at lunchtime.
+Apparently, she had been teased for clearing her plate at lunchtime.
 To say I was horrified is an understatement.
 Of course, the whole incident was underplayed and a family comparison of tummies made to reassure her, but the incident left me wondering – when does a child’s obsession with weight start and can we protect our daughters from what, at her age, is nonsense?
 Equally, what is the best way to prevent and cope with childhood obesity?

-There’s no denying that the UK has a high level of child obesity and, sad to say, if you look at the parent, you can usually see exactly where the child has got it from – no, I don’t believe it’s genetic, more a product of the eating habits and the nutritional education parents give their kids.
-But, on the other hand, I have also written about the challenges I have getting my kids to eat food that's healthy for them.
-I hate seeing kids wandering down the street early in the morning munching on crisps or chocolate for breakfast.
-I loathe, loathe, loathe the advert for a particular meat based snack based on the old 'Hank Marvin' joke.
-But, again, I am not a glowing role model for healthy eating either!
+There’s no denying that the UK has a high level of childhood obesity and, sad to say, if you look at the parent, you can usually see exactly where the child has got it from – no, I don’t believe it’s genetic, more a product of the eating habits and the nutritional education parents give their kids.

 We could blame the Media for its constant obsession with celebrity weight loss.
 We could blame Disney and Mattel for the unrealistic body shapes they have given princesses and Barbie (except they look pretty healthy to me).
 We could blame the fairy tales we read where the pretty princesses’ only goal in life is to have a nice dress, a good pair of shoes and meet a prince (sadly I know plenty of women in their 40’s who still believe that one!).
 But who buys the magazines, reads the stories and turns the TV on?
 We do!